 Geike Gorge National Park - Boat tours, during the dry season only, show off the sheer yellow, orange and grey gorge walls.
 This is one of the Kimberley's most prominent and popular attractions.
 Crocodiles abound and you may even spot sharks, sawfish and stingrays far from the ocean they inhabited millions of years ago.
 There is also a fascinating tour run by local Aboriginal people whose connection to the land goes back to the Dreamtime.

 Accommodation: Fitzroy River Lodge

-Depart Derby and return to the Great Northern Highway at Willare Bridge Roadhouse to arrive in Broome.
+Depart Fitzroy Crossing and return to the Great Northern Highway at Willare Bridge Roadhouse to arrive in Broome.